RESERVA NATURAL DON LUIS

 OUR WILDLIFE

-Reserva Don Luis in the Esteros del Ibera, hosts a rich variety of wildlife, including several endangered species such as Ibera Seedeater, Strange-tailed Tyrant, Marsh Deer, Giant Anteater, Neotropical Otter.
+Reserva Don Luis in the Esteros del Ibera, hosts a rich variety of wildlife, including several endangered species such as Ibera Seedeater, Strange-tailed Tyrant, Marsh Deer, Giant Anteater, Neotropical Otter, Bare-faced Curassow.
 We also host reptiles such as the Spectacled Caiman, snakes such as the Yellow Anaconda, Howler Monkeys, Capybaras and 16 species of bat.

 Here are some examples: